ipni/specs/reader-privacy.md

 #### Hashing and Encryption Function Upgrades

 All multihashes have a codec encoded in them.
-If a hashing or encryption funciton will have to rotate then different types of multihahses can coexist together and can be processed differently by IPNI implementations.
+If a hashing or encryption function will have to rotate then different types of multihashes can coexist together and can be processed differently by IPNI implementations.
 It won't be possible to apply a fix retroactivelly to the data returned by previous lookup requests, however IPNI implementations should start blocking all new ones that use a compromised scheme.